MHA Programs in Washington

 The healthcare field is expected to grow within the upcoming decade.
-According to the Bureau of Labor Statistics (BLS), the field of Medical and Health Services Managers is expected to increase by upwards of 23 percent through the year 2022.
-The BLS also estimates that the average healthcare administrator in Washington earns $108,590 per year, or $52.21 per hour.
+Medical and Health Services Manager jobs in Washington are projected to increase by 23 percent between 2018 and 2028.
+The average healthcare administrator in Washington earns $132,620 per year, or $63.76 per hour.

 These numbers are for people who only hold a bachelor’s degree in healthcare administration.
 However, because of the competitive nature of the field, job seekers with master’s degrees and some level of experience will hold an upper hand over candidates who only hold four-year degrees.
 Reach out to the Washington MHA schools you see to learn more today.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.

 Job growth projections sourced from the Washington Employment Security Department and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2018-2028) database.
 The US Bureau of Labor Statistics expressly refers users to this source for state-specific job market data.
 Salary figures and job market projections reflect state data, not school-specific information.
 Conditions in your area may vary.
 Data accessed September 2021.

 - New Hampshire

 - New Jersey